 In this paper, we initiate the study of bulk-defect-defect correlators in the Wilson-line defect CFT, focusing on the simplest case where both the bulk and defect operators are half-BPS.
 Through a heuristic approach, we derive differential constraints (that we interpret as superconformal Ward identities), and demonstrate their equivalence to the existence of a topological sector.
 These constraints prove useful in systematically eliminating one R-symmetry channel.
 We also examine specific limits of these correlators, where they reduce either to bulk-defect two-point functions or to the product of bulk one-point and defect two-point functions.
-We extend the study of the kinematic limit presented in [43] to NLO, introducing its use in this context as a tool to fix constants and to perform checks.
+We extend the study of the kinematic limit presented in [49] to NLO, introducing its use in this context as a tool to fix constants and to perform checks.
 We then study the weak and strong coupling expansions of bulk-defect-defect correlators.
 At weak coupling, we show that the number of R-symmetry channels increases order by order in perturbation theory.
 At next-to-leading order, we fully determine the correlators by focusing on the simplest R-symmetry channel, which avoids bulk vertices.
 Notably, the results contain no transcendental functions, despite their potential presence in individual diagrams.
-At strong coupling, we focus on one particular correlator and study it up to partial next-to-next-to-leading order results by using a combination of superconformal and analyticity constraints in the spirit of [38]
+At strong coupling, we focus on one particular correlator and study it up to partial next-to-next-to-leading order results by using superconformal constraints.

 The structure of the paper is as follows.
-In Section 2, we establish the foundational elements necessary for the computations in this work.
+In section 2, we establish the foundational elements necessary for the computations in this work.
 Section 3 compiles the non-perturbative constraints that govern the correlators.
-Perturbative results in the weak and strong coupling regimes are presented in Section 4.
-In Section 5, we summarize the main findings and explore potential future directions.
+Perturbative results in the weak- and strong-coupling regimes are presented in section 4.
+In section 5, we summarize the main findings and explore potential future directions.
 Appendix A provides the integrals required for the computations discussed in the main text.
-In Appendix B we perform a check of our results through direct Feynman diagrams calculations.
+In appendix B, we perform a check of our results through direct Feynman diagrams calculations.